raku-community-modules/Web-App-MVC/README.md

-# WWW::App::MVC
+# Web::App::MVC

 ## Introduction

-A set of extensions to [WWW::App](https://github.com/supernovus/perl6-www-app/) providing a MVC-style framework for building dynamic web applications.
+A set of extensions to [Web::App](https://github.com/supernovus/perl6-web/) providing a MVC-style framework for building dynamic web applications.

 We include a few base classes and roles, for quickly defining Controllers,